 1.Pick up the tooth by the crown and gently rinse it in a saline solution.
 Two popular choices include milk, or water with ¼ teaspoon table salt per quart.
-This solution can also be used to transport your tooth.
+This solution can also be used to transport your tooth, too.

 2. If you can, pick up the tooth by the crown and place it in the socket where it was, facing the correct direction.
 Bite down loosely on a soft cloth or gauze to secure it and stop blood loss.

-3. Immediately schedule an emergency visit with Dr. Wagner or Dr. Roskelley.
+3. Immediately schedule an emergency visit with Dr. Wagner or Dr. Royce.
 They, will do everything they can to ensure you continue to enjoy the full use of your tooth.
-If you cannot get to our office, visit the nearest hospital emergency room.
+If you cannot get to our office in South East Boise, visit the nearest hospital emergency room.